NeuroML/Documentation/source/Userdocs/IzhikevichNetworkExample.md

 :alt: Spike times of neurons recorded from the simulation
 :align: center

-Spike times of neurons recorded from the simulation.
+Spike times of neurons in 2 populations recorded from the simulation.
 ```

 The Python script used to create the model, simulate it, and generate this plot is below: